indigo-dc/ansible-role-ophidia-cluster/README.md

 1. cert_passwd: the password for the certificates and user account
 2. ophdb_passwd: the password for MySQL
 3. oph_user: user that will run the framework
-4. base_path: base path for data
+4. base_path: base path for shared data folder
 5. server_ip: Ophidia server ip address
 6. compute_subnet: subnetwork for Ophidia io-compute nodes
 7. mysql_subnet: subnetwork for Ophidia io-compute nodes (for database grant)